tschuehly/htmx-supabase-spring-boot-starter/README.md

 from auth.users;
 ````

-After executing this SQL, this account can set the roles of other users.
+After executing this SQL, this account can set the roles of other users with this form:

 ````html